 It is disturbing how someone charged with taking care of someone who is unable to care for themselves can take advantage of and abuse them.
 But as their family member, you have the opportunity to do something about it.
 If you suspect that your loved one is being abused, it may be time to bring up your concerns to your relative.

 They may be hesitant to discuss their situation with you or even deny it altogether.
 You may need to try to have this conversation on several occasions.
 However, if you believe your loved one is in physical danger, it may be time to take other steps such as reporting your concerns to the police.

-Your Kentucky nursing home abuse lawyer at Wilt & Associates can take a closer look at the details of your case in order to give you a more personal approach and figure out your next steps in holding your loved one’s abusers accountable.
+Your Kentucky nursing home abuse lawyer at Wilt Injury Lawyers can take a closer look at the details of your case in order to give you a more personal approach and figure out your next steps in holding your loved one’s abusers accountable.
 We want to help.

 What is nursing home neglect?

 Although nursing home abuse often means an intent to cause physical, emotional, or psychological harm to an elderly person in a nursing home, it also includes neglect.